Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features

 \section{Hierarchy of Features}

 The image likelihood correlations between models trained on different datasets reduce substantially when evaluating the likelihood contributions of the final scale of the Glow network (see Fig. \ref{fig:anomaly-overview-features}).
-Note that the Glow network has three scales.
+Here, the adopted Glow network has three scales.
 At the first two scales, i.e., $i=1$ and $2$, the layer output is split into two parts $h_i$ and $z_i$, where $h_i$ is passed onto the next scale and $z_i$ is output as one part of the latent code $z$.
 The output at the last scale is $z_3$, which together with $z_1$ and $z_2$ makes up the complete latent code $z$.
 In terms of $y_1=(h_1,z_1)$, $y_2=(h_2,z_2)$, $y_3=z_3$ and $h_0=x$, the logarithm of the learned density $p(x)$ can be decomposed into per-scale likelihood contributions $c_i(x)$ as

-The log-likelihood contributions $c_3(x)$ of the final third scale of Glow networks correlate substantially less than the full likelihoods for Glow networks trained on the different datasets (0.26 mean correlation vs 0.99 mean correlation).
+The log-likelihood contributions $c_3(x)$ of the final third scale of Glow networks correlate substantially less than the full likelihoods for Glow networks trained on the different datasets ($0.26$ mean correlation vs. $0.99$ mean correlation).
 This is consistent with the observation that last-scale dimensions encode more global object-specific features (see Fig. \ref{fig:anomaly-overview-features} and \citep{dinh2016density}).
 Therefore, we use $c_3(x)$ as our anomaly detection score (low scores indicate outliers).

-Note that, in contrast to other implementations, here we do not condition $z_1$ on $z_2$ or $z_2$ on $z_3$.
-Other implementations often make $z_1$ dependent of $z_2$, e.g., $z_1$ on $z_2$ as $z_1\sim N(f(z_2), g(z_2)^2)$ with $f,g$ being small neural networks.
-However, one can remove this dependency by transforming to $z_1'=\frac{(z_1 -f(z_2))}{g(z_2))}$, with $z_1'$ now independent of $z_2$ as $z_1'\sim N(0, 1)$.
-Crucially, this type of transformation can already be learned by an affine coupling layer applied to $z_1$ and $z_2$, hence the explicit conditioning of other implementations does not fundamentally change network expressiveness.
-We do not use it here and do not observe bits/dim differences between our implementation and those that use it (see supp. material for details).
+Note that, here we do not condition $z_1$ on $z_2$ or $z_2$ on $z_3$, whereas other implementations often make $z_1$ dependent of $z_2$ such as $z_1\sim N(f(z_2), g(z_2)^2)$ with $f,g$ being small neural networks.
+Such dependency is removable by transforming to $z_1'=\frac{(z_1 -f(z_2))}{g(z_2))}$, with $z_1'$ now independent of $z_2$ as $z_1'\sim N(0, 1)$, and this type of transformation can already be learned by an affine coupling layer applied to $z_1$ and $z_2$, hence the explicit conditioning of other implementations does not fundamentally change network expressiveness.
+We do not use it here and do not observe bits/dim differences between our implementation and those that use it (see supp. material S7.1 for details).